jeremycw/corc/README.md

   int state = 0; //stores the state of the coroutine struct example_s ctx = { .i = 0, .count_twice = 1 };

-  call_count_to_five(&state, &ctx); //returns 1
-  call_count_to_five(&state, &ctx); //returns 2
-  call_count_to_five(&state, &ctx); //returns 3
+  //cocc generates a procedure that takes an int pointer and the argument type call_count_to_five(&state, &ctx); //returns 1 call_count_to_five(&state, &ctx); //returns 2 call_count_to_five(&state, &ctx); //returns 3